 Though our modern lives are full of comfort, we have gradually become distant from our natural environment.
 Living in homes with heaters and air conditioners have isolated from the changes in the four seasons.
 We tent to forget the gentle breeze in the treetops and the warm rays of the sun.

 Since I came across in enlightened healthy living, I have a great passion for the traditional temple foods of all seasons.
-The foods come from seasonal natural resources, in the perception that following the flow of nature is best for the body.
+The meals come from seasonal natural resources, in the perception that following the flow of nature is best for the body.
 Eating foods in season provides your body with the nourishment it needs at a given time of the year.

 The Four Seasons

 The slight bitterness of spring buds and bamboo shoots, for example, is said to remove the fats the body accumulates during winter.